MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - **Security**.
 The hosting platform OS kernel is shared across multiple containers, creating a single point of attack.
 However, the risk of host VM access is limited since containers are isolated from the underlying operating system.

 - **State**.
-While it's possible to store data within a running container's filesystem, the data will not persist when the container is recreated, so instead persist data by mounting external storage or using an external database.
+While it's possible to store data within a running container's filesystem, the data won't persist when the container is recreated.
+Instead, persist data by mounting external storage or using an external database.

 ### Design recommendations